akusio/KernBypass-Public/README.md

 - jelbrekLib by @Jakeashacks
 - Translated by sohsatoh
 - iOS12 support by dora2-iOS
+- Choicy Compatibility @level3tjg
+- fakevar version added @NyaMisty
+- Preferences refresh, overall code optimization @ichitaso

 ## WARNING
 **This tweak is the kernel level.
 There is NO warranty.
 Run it at your own risk.**
+**Note: Not all applications are supported.**
+**(Please think that most don't work)**

 ## Getting Started
 ### Installation
-1. Remove file `/var/mobile/Library/Preferences/jp.akusio.kernbypass.plist` if exist.
-2. [download](https://github.com/XsF1re/KernBypass-Public/blob/master/packages/jp.akusio.kernbypass_0.0.3_iphoneos-arm.deb) and install the deb file.
+1. Added my private repo: https://cydia.ichitaso.com
+2. ​Install from Cydia or other package manager
-### Setting up KernBypass
+### Setting up KernBypass (Manual)
+3. ​**If you were using a previous version, be sure to Reboot first.**
-3. In terminal, run `su` and type your password.
+4. In terminal, run `su` and type your password.
-4. Download the fakevar.zip from http://repo.misty.moe/apt/fakevar13.zip, and extract it to /var/mobile/fakevar (whatever method you use to extract, make sure there’s /var/mobile/fakevar/mobile)
 5. Run `preparerootfs`
 6. Run `changerootfs &` (don't forget "&").
 7. Run `disown %1`
 8. Done.
 The changerootfs is now a daemon.

+### Setting up KernBypass (GUI)
+1. Settings -> KernBypass -> Enable KernBypass

 ### Selecting apps to bypass
 1. After installing changerootfs, open Preferences > KernBypass, then select the applications to be enabled the bypass.

 ## Uninstall
-1. Just uninstall from Cydia.
+1. Just uninstall from Cydia or other package manager.
 2. REBOOT!!!

 ## License